Siblings of the Mentally Ill Often Feel Forgotten

 KAREN BROWN: In families where mental illness hits early, the entire household feels the impact.

-Ms. DEB STANAS (Mother): I said we don't have any more soup.
+DEB STANAS: I said we don't have any more soup.
 Eat it or don't have any.

 BROWN: Deb says it's been torture for Audrey.
 Hi, Audrey.

 AUDREY STANAS: Hi.

 BROWN: Come on in.